IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 Mathematical physicists tend not to like this joke, but other physicists seem to.
 Nonphysicists, of course, are entirely immune to its charms.”

 ― <a href="https://en.wikipedia.org/wiki/David_Mermin" target="_blank">N. David Mermin</a>

+>“The general struggle for existence of animate beings is not a struggle for raw materials – these, for organisms, are air, water and soil, all abundantly available – nor for energy which exists in plenty in any body in the form of heat, but a struggle for negative entropy, which becomes available through the transition of energy from the hot sun to the cold earth.”

+― <a href="https://en.wikipedia.org/wiki/Ludwig_Boltzmann" target="_blank">Ludwig Boltzmann</a>

+>“You start with a random clump of atoms, and if you shine light on it for long enough, it should not be so surprising that you get a plant.”

+― <a href="https://en.wikipedia.org/wiki/Jeremy_England" target="_blank">Jeremy England</a>

 >“Science flies you to the moon.
 Religion flies you into buildings.”